quartzbio/quartzbio-python/docs-source/source/expression_functions.md

 -   protein\_length: Number of amino acids in the protein
 -   cdna\_change: cDNA change
 -   protein\_change: Protein change
--   protein\_coordinates: A dictionary containing start and stop coordinatesand the affected transcript id
+-   protein\_coordinates: A dictionary containing start and stop coordinates and the affected transcript id
 -   gene: HUGO gene symbol
 -   transcript: The transcript ID
 -   effects: list of effects